Annual Report 2016

 Léman International Academy opened in 2010 to offer a French/English bilingual education for ages 3 to 11.
 It is located near Geneva and follows a Swiss curriculum.

-Quest, founded in 2007, develops people of all ages by educating, challenging, and serving them in an experiential adventure camp environment in Brazil.
+founded in 2008, develops people of all ages by educating, challenging, and serving them in an experiential adventure camp environment in Brasil.